Waglan Island: Pre-1900

 Before the 1840s, there was not much sea traffic in Hong Kong.
-But after the Treaties of Nanking, Peking and Tientsin from 1842-1860, the Qing government was forced to open more trading ports.
+But after the Treaties of Nanking, Peking and Tientsin from 1842 to 1860, the Qing government was forced to open more trading ports.
 Hong Kong was one such port that became strategic for merchants arriving from Europe, hence lighthouses were needed to guide ships safely to port.

 Notice to Mariners in 1893 about the inauguration of the Waglan Lighthouse.

 Waglan Lighthouse entered service on 9 May 1893, the layout of Waglan Island Lighthouse was designed by David Marr Henderson, Engineer in Chief of the Chinese Maritime Customs.
 The original plan included the lighthouse, living quarters, a fresh water collection tank, and a derrick used to transport people and cargo onto the island.
 It was managed by the Chinese Maritime Customs from Shanghai.

-Plan of Wagland Island Lighthouse in 3 March 1894, drawn by David Marr Henderson.
+Plan of Wagland Island Lighthouse on 3 March 1894, drawn by David Marr Henderson.

 Before Waglan Lighthouse entered service in 1893, Waglan Island was an uninhabited island.
 After the lighthouse's operation there have been a number of keepers who lived in Waglan Island.
 The working team who managed the lighthouse consisted of one principal Lighthouse Keeper, two lighthouse keepers, five attendants (who did chores such as grass cutting and cleaning), and one cook.
 The team would spend one month on Waglan which was followed by one week's leave.
 Initially, German keepers were used.

 1900 - World War II

 On 1 March 1901, Waglan island was transferred to the British after the Lease of New Territories and outlying islands in 1898.
 The Hong Kong British Government paid $2,943.60 to the Qing government for the furniture and maintenance of the lighthouse.
 Employing 3 Europeans and assisted by 6 Chinese as the working team.
-In the coming years, a saluting battery featuring three 18 pounder cannons was installed for fog signals and defense.
+In the coming years, a saluting battery featuring three 18-pounder cannons was installed for fog signals and defense.

 In 1923 a twin type Diaphone was installed as a replacement to the cannons' fog signal.
 It produced a two tone blast, an upper tone followed by a full steady low tone of equal or greater duration than the first tone.
 The Diaphone was powered a with diesel engine and compressor, and could be heard 5 miles away in the worst fog.

 World War II

 In Dec 1941, in preparation of World War II, the original lens and lamp lens, along with the communication equipment were destroyed by the British Navy.
 On 13 Dec 10:30 am the keeper and staff were evacuated and taken to Aberdeen.
-Subsequently after the Japanese invasion of Hong Kong, Japanese troops were stationed on the island.
+Subsequently, after the Japanese invasion of Hong Kong, Japanese troops were stationed on the island.
 Waglan Island Lighthouse was extensively damaged by the Japanese and the aerial bombings by Allied aircraft during World War II.